What Is a Virtual Queue?

 The term “virtual” is thrown around a lot and often implies something super high-tech—such as virtual reality, virtual private networks, virtual desktops, and so on.

 However, virtual doesn’t always mean complex.
 Sometimes, it simply describes a technology that replaces the need for someone to physically be in a certain place.
 With this definition in mind, the concept of a virtual queue should begin to seem helpful instead of intimidating.

 Still, the idea of waiting in line without actually standing in a line may feel a bit unimaginable.
 Here is a guide to virtual queues and why they might be the solution that your company needs to improve line efficiency and the customer experience.

 The Virtual Queue, Defined

-A physical queue is simply people standing in a line awaiting their turn, whether they are at a retail store, the airport, an amusement park, a restaurant, the post office, or anywhere else where there are too many patrons for all of them to be immediately served.
+A physical queue is simply people standing in a line awaiting their turn, whether they are at a retail store, the airport, an amusement park, a restaurant, a government agency, or anywhere else where there are too many patrons for all of them to be immediately served.
 Some places may not have a visible line but have people check in, then sit or stand in a defined (or undefined) waiting area.

-A virtual queue still puts people in line—but it doesn’t make them physically wait in a designated space.
+A virtual queue is a line of people who are waiting in order but are not forced to wait in a designated space.
 Technology keeps track of the queue and enables customers: